Someone had to have the last piece of meatloaf.

 - Elastigirl after she infiltrates Syndrome's base.
-She cleverly dodges trains and hides from guards with ease, and as she turns around to move forward, she notices herself in a mirror... where she sighs unhappily at the sight of her butt.
+She cleverly dodges trains and hides from guards with ease, and as she moves forward, she notices herself in a mirror, turns around... and sighs unhappily at the sight of her ass.
 Looks like Bob isn't the only one who put on weight during retirement.

 - Bob and Lucius' Lampshading of the tendency of bad guys to monologue.

-Lucius: So now, I'm in deep trouble.
+: So now, I'm in deep trouble.
 I mean, one more jolt of this death ray, and I'm an epitaph.
 Somehow, I manage to find cover, and what does Baron von Ruthless do?
+Bob:

 - Which turns into a Brick Joke in a later scene between Mr. Incredible and Syndrome.

 Syndrome: See, now you respect me, because I'm a threat.
 That's the way it works.
 Turns out there are a lot of people, whole countries, who want respect, and they'll pay through the nose to get it.
 How do you think I got rich?
 I invented weapons, and now I have a weapon only I can defeat and when I unleash it- [gets cut off as Mr. Incredible throws a tree trunk at him.
 He dodges and freezes Mr. Incredible in place.]
 You sly dog!
 You got me monologuing, I can't believe... [chuckles]

 - Bob's and Lucius' argument during the fire, after Frozone fails to convince him to go bowling instead of rescuing civilians they sound like an old married couple:

 I can't lay down a layer thick enough!
 It's evaporating too fast!
 Bob:

 It means IT'S HOT!
 And I'm dehydrated, Bob!
 Bob:

 You're out of ice?!
 You can't run out of ice!
 I thought you could use the water in the air!
 Lucius: